 Michelle Peña

-Nicole Ozer is a speaker on the practical and ethical use of AI in appellate practice.
+Co-presenter on 'The practical and ethical use of AI in appellate practice' session.

 Nicole Phillips

-Nicole Phillips is a speaker on the practical and ethical use of AI in appellate practice.
+Co-presenter on 'The practical and ethical use of AI in appellate practice' session.

 Ray LeBov